 The Turtles meet… the Power Rangers

 This is not a dream.
 Repeat: This is not a dream.
-The Teenage Mutant Ninja Turtles have met the Power Rangers.
+The Teenage Mutant Ninja Turtles met the Power Rangers in a TV episode.

 The monumental meeting happened back in 1998, via an episode of Power Rangers in Space – the sixth season of the popular Power Rangers franchise.
 The story largely took place in the episode, Shell Shocked and saw the Turtles fight alongside the Rangers, after they were initially pitted as enemies.

 Well, it was actually pretty simple really.
 During the late 1990s, Saban Productions – the makers of Power Rangers – produced a (pretty awful) live-action Turtles TV show, called Ninja Turtles: The Next Mutation.
 If you don’t remember the show BE VERY THANKFUL.
 Anyway, Saban saw the geek potential in combining the two shows and the rest is history.